moonkie

 You should also avoid giving your newborn herbal teas, juice, and water.
 Newborns have tiny stomachs and rapidly developing bodies, so they need nutrient-dense breastmilk or formula.
 Every calorie counts.

-Herbal teas have not been tested thoroughly on newborns, while juice contains lots of sugar.
-Moreover, giving water to your newborn can make less room for nutritious breastmilk or formula, leading to fewer helpful calories to feed the body as it fights illness.
+Herbal teas have not been thoroughly tested in newborns, while juice contains a lot of sugar.
+Moreover, giving water to your newborn can make less room for nutritious breastmilk or formula, leading to fewer helpful calories to support the body as it fights illness.

-6. Is Laying My Baby on Her Back Dangerous When She Has a Lot of Mucus?
+6. Is Lying My Baby on Her Back Dangerous When She Has a Lot of Mucus?

 Yes, laying your newborn flat on her back when she is battling mucus can be dangerous.
 It doesn't take long to hear your wee one struggle once you lay her down!
 Fortunately, you can make things easier for her.